Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Related Work

-\paragraph{Example selection for In-Context Learning} Outside RE, prior work has studied example selection for ICL for several NLP tasks \citep{LENS,ITERR,RetICL,RetrieveICL}.
-Existing approaches mainly rely on embedding-based similarity or learning-based selection using task supervision, model feedback, and diversity-aware criteria.
-These methods improve in-context performance for tasks such as semantic parsing, question answering, and text classification.
-In contrast, we leverage syntactic-semantic representations to guide example retrieval, an unexplored line of research in FSRE that moves beyond surface-level similarity by explicitly trading off relational similarity and contextual diversity.
+\paragraph{Example selection for In-Context Learning} Prior work has studied example selection for ICL applied to several NLP tasks including FSRE.
+Existing approaches mainly rely on embedding-based similarity~\citep{GPT-RE,C-ICL} or learning-based selection~\citep{RetICL,ITERR,RetrieveICL} using task supervision, model feedback~\citep{LENS,RetrieveICL,ITERR}, and diversity-aware criteria~\citep{LENS,ICL_with_itr_dem_selection}.
+In contrast, we leverage syntactic-semantic representations to guide example retrieval, an under-explored line of research in FSRE.
+LLM-based data generation techniques are also explored for RE to improve training and prediction~\citep{LLM_GEN_examples1, LLM_GEN_examples2}.
+We explore LLM-based example generation as a simple baseline and also incorporate it into our hybrid method.

+\paragraph{Similarity and Diversity in Relation Extraction} Diversity plays a crucial role in in-context learning (ICL)~\citep{rolediversityincontextlearning, LLM_GEN_examples1, diverse_paper_1, diverse_paper_2}.
+However, most prior work measures diversity using sentence-level embeddings, which often capture irrelevant context and surface variation rather than the differences in the relation holding between two entities.
+In contrast, we (a) focus on the minimal context needed to express a relation by embedding the shortest path between entity pairs in the dependency-tree, and (b) enforcing diversity directly at the rule level, yielding a more informative similarity-diversity trade-off for relation extraction.